-Presently, it is difficult to say that anybody truly believes in Nigeria.
-Many who claim to believe in or love Nigeria exemplify people professing love for catfish, as long as it ends in their bellies.
+Presently, it is difficult to say that people truly believe in Nigeria.
+Many who claim to believe in or love Nigeria exemplify people who claim to love fish, as long as it ends in their bellies.
 “Nigerians have never agreed – or been given the chance to agree – what Nigeria is.”
 It is a haphazard cluster of unconsented ethnic communities held together at gunpoint with daily questions of disintegration.
-And trying to divert the question of nationhood by sharing flashy projects and ‘stomach infrastructure’ to different regions is like bandaging a bullet wound.
-It will continue to fester, until it is opened and properly treated with the tools of science and arts/humanities.
+And trying to divert the question of nationhood by sharing flashy projects and finished goods to different regions is like bandaging a bullet wound.
+It will continue to fester, until it is opened and treated with the tools of science and arts/humanities.

 Application of science and arts/humanities for a new Nigeria

 Science and arts/humanities may never be effective or productive without adjusting the colonially-imposed system for extraction.
-So, to get a progressive Nigeria, some steps become necessary:
+So, to get a prosperous Nigeria, some steps become necessary:

 - Cultural distinction: culture embodies peoples’ belief-systems about life, nature, community, human origin, interactions and destiny.
 Cultures keep evolving according to progress in human discoveries and enlightenment about the world, humanity, nature, peoples, forces, etc.

-For a new Nigeria, the different cultures, distinguished as ethnic communities and kingdoms, will introspect to identify and re-establish their elements for responsible productivity.
-This involves knowing both their human and environmental resources and potentials for social growth and harmony.
+For a new Nigeria, the different cultures, distinguished as ethnic communities and kingdoms, have to look inwards to identify, own and develop their human and natural resources for responsible productivity.
 This is where arts/humanities can have a reforming effect.